ksivamuthu/couchbase-mobile-portal/md-docs/_1x/guides/couchbase-lite/native-api/model.md

 @end
 ```

-This is, literally, all the code you need to write for a minimal but fully functional model class!

-> **Note:** The name of the Objective-C property is exactly the same as the name of the JSON property in the document.
-If you're defining a model class for pre-existing documents, make sure you spell the property names the same way, including capitalization and underscores!
+This is all the code you need to write for a minimal but fully functional model class.
+The name of the property is exactly the same as the name of the JSON property in the document.
+If you're defining a model class for pre-existing documents, make sure you spell the property names the same way, including capitalization and underscores.

 ### Types of properties and how they're stored